Reds vs. Royals Player Props Betting Odds

 Steer Stats

-- Spencer Steer has collected 66 hits with 17 doubles, two triples, eight home runs and 27 walks.
-He has driven in 35 runs with five stolen bases.
+- Spencer Steer has 17 doubles, two triples, eight home runs, 28 walks and 35 RBI (66 total hits).
+He's also swiped five bases.

 Steer Recent Games